simeononsecurity/simeononsecurity.ch/content/articles/modem-magic_-how-dial-up-internet-works-and-its-legacy-today/index.en.md

 Dial-up internet may be a thing of the past, but it has left behind some valuable lessons:

 * **Patience is a virtue**: Dial-up internet required users to be patient as they waited for web pages to load.
 This taught us the importance of being patient in an instant-gratification world.
 * **Resourcefulness**: With limited internet speeds, dial-up users had to find creative ways to make the most of their online experience.
-This fostered resourcefulness and problem-solving skills.
+This built resourcefulness and problem-solving skills.
 * **Appreciation for high-speed internet**: Dial-up internet made us appreciate the lightning-fast speeds of broadband and fiber-optic connections.
 It showed us just how far internet technology has come.
 * **Adaptability**: Dial-up internet taught us to adapt to technological limitations.
 We learned to work with what we had and find alternative solutions when faced with slow speeds or connection issues.
 * **Nostalgia**: Despite its limitations, dial-up internet holds a special place in our hearts.
 The nostalgic sound of the dial-up modem connecting is a reminder of simpler times.